EricRHolland/Scientific_Computing_Exercises/Exercise 2/README.md

-This is the first exercise for the Freecodecamp.com course entitled:
+This is the second exercise for the Freecodecamp.com course entitled:
 "Scientific Computing with Python".
-This exercise is to create a arithmetic calculator that can deal with addition and subtraction.
+This exercise is to create a budget app that can do deposits, withdrawals,

 # Description